Panelák: History

 Interwar Czechoslovakia saw many constructivist architects in the country, such as Vladimír Karfík and František Lydie Gahura, many of whom would maintain prominence following the establishment of the Czechoslovak People's Republic in 1948.
-In the years following 1948, the Czechoslovakian architectural scene favored Stalinist architecture over more modern architecture.
+In the years following 1948, the Czechoslovak architectural scene favored Stalinist architecture over more modern architecture.
 However, a 1954 speech by Nikita Khrushchev encouraging the construction of panel buildings, coupled with post-war housing shortages faced throughout both Eastern and Western Europe, encouraged the country's architects to construct simple, modernist buildings.
 Throughout the mid 1950s, the country's designers applied a modernist aesthetic known as the Brussels Style, named after the international attention it attracted during the 1958 World's Fair held in Brussels.
 By the late 1960s, the country's paneláks often reached up to 16 stories in height.

 Between 1959 and 1995, paneláks containing 1.17 million flats were built in what is now the Czech Republic.
 As of 2005, they housed about 3.5 million people, or about one-third of the country's population.